aixigo/freemarker-loader/README.md

   You probably need to [set your classpath](#java-classpath-and-setup) correctly.
 The loader does not bring its own `freemarker.jar`, so you have to make sure you have a local copy.

+- **Webpack just stops while processing the loader!**

+  Due to the way the Java binding works, it might happen that it consumes all threads in the UV threadpool when waiting for something to be returned by the JavaScript side, especially when webpack loads multiple modules with this loader at the same time.
+Now, if the JavaScript is starting an asynchronous operation it will be queued indefinitely because there are no threads left.

+  To work around this, you can export `UV_THREADPOOL_SIZE` to be larger than the default size "4".